Bulgar language

 Bulgar (also known as Bulghar, Bolgar, or Bolghar) is the extinct Oghur Turkic language spoken by the Bulgars.

-The name is derived from the Bulgars, a tribal association that established the Bulgar state known as Old Great Bulgaria in the mid-7th century, giving rise to the Danubian Bulgaria by the 680s.
-While the language initially went extinct in Danubian Bulgaria (in favour of Old Bulgarian), it persisted in Volga Bulgaria, but even there it was eventually replaced by the modern Chuvash language.
+The name is derived from the Bulgars, a tribal association that established the Bulgar state known as Old Great Bulgaria in the mid-7th century, giving rise to the First Bulgarian Empire by the 680s.
+While the language initially went extinct in Danubian Bulgaria (in favour of Old Church Slavonic), it persisted in Volga Bulgaria, but even there it was eventually replaced by the modern Chuvash language.
 Other than Chuvash, Bulgar is the only language to be definitively classified as an Oghur Turkic language.

 The inclusion of other languages such as Hunnish, Khazar and Sabir within Oghur Turkic remains speculative owing to the paucity of historical records.
-Some scholars suggest Hunnish had strong ties with Bulgar and to modern Chuvash and refer to this extended grouping as separate Hunno-Bulgar languages.
+Some scholars suggest that Hunnish had strong ties with Bulgar and to modern Chuvash and refer to this extended grouping as separate Hunno-Bulgar languages.
 However, such speculations are not based on proper linguistic evidence, since the language of the Huns is almost unknown except for a few attested words, which are Indo-European in origin, and personal names.
 Thus, scholars generally consider Hunnish as unclassifiable.

 Affiliation

-Mainstream scholarship places Bulgar among the "Lir" branch of Turkic languages referred to as Oghur Turkic, Lir-Turkic or, indeed, "Bulgar Turkic", as opposed to the "Shaz"-type of Common Turkic.
-The "Lir" branch is characterized by sound correspondences such as Oghuric //r// versus Common Turkic (or Shaz-Turkic) //z// and Oghuric //l// versus Common Turkic (Shaz-Turkic) //š//.
+Medieval scholars observations

 As was stated by Al-Istakhri (c.
 10 century CE), "The language of the Khazars is different than the language of the Turks and the Persians, nor does a tongue of (any) group of humanity have anything in common with it and the language of the Bulgars is like the language of the Khazars, but the Burtas have another language."

+Ibn Hawqal, who travelled during the years 943 to 969 AD, wrote that "the Bulgar language resembles that of the Khazars".

+Al-Biruni (973 – 1050), while discussing the Volga Bulgars and Sawars (Sabirs), noted their language was a "mixture of Turkic and Khazar."

+Mainstream linguistic classification

+Mainstream scholarship places Bulgar among the "Lir" branch of Turkic languages referred to as Oghur Turkic, Lir-Turkic or, indeed, "Bulgar Turkic", as opposed to the "Shaz"-type of Common Turkic.
+The "Lir" branch is characterized by sound correspondences such as Oghuric //r// versus Common Turkic (or Shaz-Turkic) //z// and Oghuric //l// versus Common Turkic (Shaz-Turkic) //ʃ//.

+The only surviving language from this linguistic group is Chuvash.